lao8n/leet_algos/data_structures/for_loop/for_loop.md

     arr[j+1] = elementToSort
 }
 ```
-For insertion sort you have `sorted | unsorted` where you pick the first element in unsorted and then find where it fits in the sorted section, and you have to shift all the larger elements along
+For insertion sort you have `sorted | unsorted` where you pick the first element in unsorted and then find where it fits in the sorted section, and you have to shift all the larger elements along.

+Note `rotate.go` takes this even further where each set to be sorted is actually a divisor set.